Physical Therapy Business Tips

 Consult your attorney and accountant before scheduling interviews to ensure you have the appropriate paperwork for new hires.
 Create a list of required skills and experience for the open position.
 Then, create a list of desired traits that aren't necessarily a requirement.
 Use those lists to select the right candidate.

 Getting people in the door is only the first step to a successful physical therapy business.
 Getting them to come back and refer others to you is equally important.
-It's essential to uphold high standards, and deliver the same quality care every single visit.
+It's essential to uphold high standards and deliver the same quality care every single visit.

-The cost of starting a physical therapy business varies greatly depending on size, location, necessary equipment, marketing, etc. Start-up cost can range between $10,000 to $100,000 or more.
+The cost of starting a physical therapy business varies greatly depending on size, location, necessary equipment, marketing, etc. Start-up costs can range between $10,000 to $100,000 or more.
 Estimate your start-up cost by adding up everything that needs to be purchased before you're able to open.

 Start-up costs include things like equipment, down payments, security deposits, legal fees, and initial marketing.
 Create a detailed list of necessary start-up purchases in your business plan.
 Monthly operating expenses, like rent, utilities, and salaries, are not considered start-up costs.